 A Complete Cape York Trip Checklist

 With your Cape York must-haves sorted, it’s time to pack the rest.
-Everything you need to successfully and safely complete your very own trip to the tip.
+Everything you need to successfully and safely complete your very own trip to Cape York.
 Read on to find out all of the things that we think you should take for the ultimate Cape York camping trip!

 Spare Parts Checklist